mattbrendzel/simple-mvc/README.md

   - [x]   Handle multiple dynamic segments, and add the data from all such segments to the request parameters.

+  - [ ]   Generate routes programmatically (i.e. resource routing) using shortcuts.

+  - [ ]   Parse nested routes so that nested views can be rendered.

 </details>

 ### Request Handling